Hacker-Code-J/MyObsidianNote/BAEKJOON/List.md

 You are the algorithm's top expert and optimization expert.
 Optimize the following code to increase the speed to very extreme.

+You are the algorithm's top expert and optimization expert.
+Optimize the following code to speed up very extremely without breaking through logic by all means.

+Time is still running out.
+Use all kinds of advanced mathematics and algorithmic theories to optimize the speed to be very extreme without breaking through logic.

 - 1. PS Number Theory Guide - Further Insights into Multiplicative Functions"
 2. "PS Number Theory Guide - Efficiently Counting Prime Numbers"
 3. "PS Number Theory Guide - Applications of the Euclidean Algorithm"